VNC server for daily builds

 - Prevent the machines being abused for malicious activities when you have a full graphical browser

-#5 Updated by Florian Effenberger about 3 years ago
+#5 Updated by Florian Effenberger over 3 years ago

 - Status changed from Feedback to New